jeremiahscanlon/liri-node-app/README.md

 # liri-node-app
 LIRI - Language Interpretation and Recognition Interface

 Basic javascript application run in command line using node.js that calls various APIs.
-Application allows users to get information about: public tweets from a user, movies using the OMDB API, and songs using the Spotify API.
+Application allows users to get information about: tweets from a public twitter handle, songs using the Spotify API, and movies using the OMDB API.
 The app can also read input from a .txt file and saves all searches from to a log.txt file.
 NOTE: the log.txt file contained in this repo has some entries as an example to start from scratch with your install simply open it and delete the contents.

 ## Instructions to run locally